 Are you paying too much to be global?
 How to sell in foreign markets without paying too much in fees

-Your global business account needs will differ based on the industry you’re in and how much revenue you pull in from overseas.
-But regardless of your type of business, there is some common ground when it comes to account fees.
+Your global business account needs will differ based on your industry and how much revenue you pull in from overseas.
+But regardless of your type of business, there is some common ground regarding account fees.

 Here we’ll take a look at how you can avoid fees in your supply chain – from buying, to the marketplace, and with a supplier – so you aren’t paying too much to be global.